-Drug and alcohol programs include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups for ideal connection.
+Drug and alcohol programs which include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups offer ideal connection for women.
 For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders can be in a safe environment, sensitive to their healing needs.
-Studies have confirmed women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.
+Studies have confirmed that women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Female-specific treatment provides care with women’s individual needs in mind.
 These can include female group facilitators and female counselors or therapists.
 Substance disorders often co-exist with anxiety and depression that impact women more frequently than men.
 Themes like motherhood, changes in behavior due to hormonal imbalances, workplace challenges (sexism, or balancing work with motherhood), verbal, and physical and sexual abuse may be uncomfortable if discussed with men present.
 Female-specific groups allow the ultimate freedom of expression and can enhance overall trust in treatment programs.

 A study confirmed the types of mental health challenges women face are unique to their treatment preferences and comfort level.
 Additionally, women are more likely to attend and stay through treatment for substance abuse disorders when compared to men.
 Specific factors impacting the recovery experience for women include the involvement of a family member.
 Including a loved one can offer the emotional support needed in recovery to thrive.
 Studies show women are more likely to complete treatment if they stayed at a specific location.
 This means if a woman finds a center offering the best treatment tailored to her needs and she stays, she is better able to complete her recovery.